RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Variable Explorer

-* Change the button names in the various editors for improved UX, to better express the actual function of each.
+* Change the button names of all its viewers from `Ok` and `Cancel` to `Save and Close` and `Close`, respectively, to better express what each one really does.
+* Fix several critical memory leaks.

 #### Under the hood